ADimeo/MensaQueueBot/README.md

         - Users can collect internetpoints for their reports
 - Allows users to request the current queue length
     - Reports to users are graphic, and contain both historical and current data
+- Allows users to receive the mensa menu currently on offer
+    - Both via request and push
+    - Includes settings, including weekday and timeslot selection
 - Allows to define messages that should be sent to users the next time they interact with the bot
     - In praxis, this is mostly used for changelogs
     - To define a new message to be sent, edit `changelog.psv`